alukach/unofficial-guide-to-canadian-immigration/index.md

       * undergo a medical examination prior to submitting the application (results are valid for 12 months),
       * pass criminal and security verifications,
       * obtain a passport and, in some countries, an exit visa
       * attend an interview at a Canadian visa office, if required.
-(Seattle)

 1. ### Eligibility Review: